BennJo101/Log_Distillery/README.md

 | `claude-haiku-4-5` | Fastest | Good | Large logs, cost-sensitive |
 | `claude-opus-4-6` | Slow | Highest | Complex logs needing deep analysis |

-Your API key is never stored — it lives only in the input field for the duration of the session.
+Your API key is encrypted and stored locally via **Save Config** — it is never transmitted anywhere other than `api.anthropic.com`.

 ---